 Make sure you add your store’s link in your Bio area.

-You won’t be able to sell much if people can’t actually find a way to your store to buy your stuff so don’t forget to add it — it’s super important!
+You won’t be able to sell much if Instagram users can’t actually find a way to your store to buy your stuff so don’t forget to add it — it’s super important!

 Currently, the one of the only clickable URLs that you can put in Instagram is in your Bio Link.